yast/yast-configuration-management/README.md

   modules).
 * Updating Salt/Puppet configuration and running them.

+## Supported Systems

+### Salt

+In this case, `salt-minion` package will be installed.
+If a `master` is set, `/etc/salt/minion` will be updated.
+Finally, `salt-call` will be used to apply the configuration.

+### Puppet

+In this case, `puppet` package will be installed.
+If a `master` is set, `/etc/puppet/puppet.conf` will be updated.
+Finally, `puppet agent` will be used to apply the configuration.

-## Example
+## Module Configuration

 YaST Configuration Management needs some configuration in order to know how to proceed.
-The snippets below can be embedded into an AutoYaST profile or in the Firstboot configuration.
+The snippets below can be embedded into an AutoYaST profile or in the Firstboot configuration (`/etc/YaST2/firstboot.xml`).

 ### Client/Server